ufal/npfl129/tasks/metric_correlation.md

 - human rating of the sentence (with the proposed edits applied).

-Using bootstrap resampling, compute the mean human rating and $F_\beta$-score for each sampled dataset and then manually compute the Pearson correlation for betas between 0 and 2, and return the most correlating beta.
+Using bootstrap resampling, compute the mean human rating and $F_\beta$-score for each sampled dataset, then **manually** compute the Pearson correlation for betas between 0 and 2, and return the beta with highest correlation.

 #### Tests Start: metric_correlation_tests
 _Note that your results may be slightly different (because of varying floating point arithmetic on your CPU)._